immcantation/changeo/docs/examples/igphyml.rst

 (http://brew.sh/index.html).
 If it’s already installed be sure it’s at the latest version (``brew update``).
 You may need to install Xcode as well.
 Next, install ``autoconf``, ``automake``, and ``llvm``::

     brew install autoconf
     brew install automake
     brew install llvm

 Specify the ``llvm`` version of ``clang`` in ``Makefile.am`` and ``src/Makefile.am`` by adding the line ``CC=<path to llvm clang>`` to the beginning of both files.
 You will also need to add ``MACOMP=<path to omp.h>`` and ``MACLLVM=<path to llvm lib>`` to ``src/Makefile.am``.
-For instance, if you’ve install ``llvm 3.9.1`` via homebrew, you will likely need to add the line:
+For instance, if you’ve install ``llvm 3.9.1`` via homebrew, you will likely need to add the line ``CC=/usr/local/Cellar/llvm/3.9.1/bin/clang`` to ``Makefile.am`` and the lines::
-``CC=/usr/local/Cellar/llvm/3.9.1/bin/clang``
-to ``Makefile.am`` and the lines::

     CC=/usr/local/Cellar/llvm/3.9.1/bin/clang
     MACOMP=/usr/local/Cellar/llvm/3.9.1/lib/clang/3.9.1/include/omp.h
     MACLLVM=/usr/local/Cellar/llvm/3.9.1/lib

 to ``src/Makefile.am``.
 Your specific path may look different, but you can check locations of these files and folders by looking around in